 Put Noelle down for a nap.
 I had plans to bake beautifully red and white swirly peppermint cupcakes.
 Like peppermint swirl candies, but in a cupcake wrapper.
 Oh my gosh they were going to be GORGEOUS for dessert when our friends stopped by that night!
 And they’d photograph like a dream for my blog, too.
 (Always a bonus.)

-I got everything out to bake them.
+I took everything out to bake them.
 Noelle’s binky fell out, so let me fix that.

 I’ll use my vanilla cupcakes as the base.
 Peppermint extract for a festive flavor and white chocolate frosting to top it all off.
 Cake flour, check!
 Sour cream, check!
 Egg whites, check!
 (Anyone remember how Monica Geller packs a suitcase?
 Check!)